-The main concern with the skipjack stock was the constantly increasing exploitation rate.
-However, this appears to have leveled off in recent years.
-The data- and model-based indicators have yet to detect any adverse consequence of this increase.
-The average weight was below its lower reference level in 2015 and 2016, which can be a consequence of overexploitation, but can also be caused by recent recruitments being greater than past recruitments or expansion of the fishery into areas occupied by smaller skipjack.
-Any continued decline in average length is a concern and, combined with leveling off of catch and CPUE, may indicate that the exploitation rate is approaching, or above, the level associated with MSY.
-Neither analyses of tagging data, nor various previous models (length-structured, A-SCALA, and SEAPODYM) indicate a credible risk to the skipjack stock(s) (Document SAC-07-05c).
+The data- and model-based indicators have yet to detect any adverse impacts of the fishery.
+However, the model-based indicators are probably biased and should not be considered reliable.
+The average weight was at or below its lower reference level during 2015-2017, which can be a consequence of overexploitation, but can also be caused by recent recruitments being greater than past recruitments or expansion of the fishery into areas occupied by smaller skipjack.
+The average length is less in the western part of the EPO, but it has been declining in all areas (Figure 3).
+The long-term pattern in reduced average weight is probably due to increasing fishing mortality resulting from the increasing number of sets.
+However, it is unknown if the current fishing mortality levels are appropriate because there are no reference points for skipjack tuna in the EPO; however, any continued decline in average length is a concern.
+Neither analyses of tagging data, nor various previous models (length-structured, A-SCALA, and SEAPODYM), indicate a credible risk to the skipjack stock(s) (Document SAC-07-05c).

-Productivity and susceptibility analysis (PSA; see IATTC Fishery Status Report 12, Figure L-4) shows that skipjack has substantially higher productivity than bigeye tuna.
-Biomass (B) and the fishing mortality that produces MSY (F{MSY}) are, respectively, negatively and positively correlated with productivity.
-Therefore, since skipjack and bigeye have about the same susceptibility, and susceptibility is related to fishing mortality, the status of skipjack can be inferred from the status of bigeye.
-The current assessment of bigeye estimates that the fishing mortality is less than F{MSY} ; therefore, the fishing mortality for skipjack should also be less than F{MSY} .
-Since effort and skipjack biomass have been relatively constant over the past 10 years, this also implies that skipjack biomass is above the level that would produce MSY (B{MSY}).
+Productivity and susceptibility analysis (PSA; see IATTC Fishery Status Report 12, Figure L-4) shows that skipjack has substantially higher productivity than bigeye.
+Biomass (B) and the fishing mortality that corresponds to MSY ( $F{MSY}$ ) are, respectively, negatively and positively correlated with productivity.
+Therefore, since skipjack and bigeye have about the same susceptibility, and susceptibility is related to fishing mortality, the status of skipjack can be inferred from the status of bigeye, but only if the fishing mortality of bigeye is below the MSY level (i.e., $F < F{MSY}$ ).
+Since an assessment of bigeye is not available, no inferences can be made at this stage about the status of skipjack.
+A conventional assessment of skipjack is necessary to ascertain the status of the stock, but, as noted above, this is not possible without much more extensive tagging data.
+The large-scale tagging program (Project E.4.a) that commenced in 2019 is therefore critical.